mgoltzsche/beets-ytimport/README.md

 beet ytimport --likes --max-likes 3
 ```

 Please note that the command prompts you for Google authentication, unless you specified the `auth_headers` option within your beets configuration file pointing to a file containing HTTP headers (to get the HTTP headers, see [here](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#copy-authentication-headers)).
+For Authentication oauth clientID and Secret are required (this requres a google cloud console account, see [here](https://ytmusicapi.readthedocs.io/en/stable/setup/oauth.html)).
+Alternativly you can pass your cookie file to ytimport (to retrieve it use one of many cookie export extensions [eg](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)
+To imp
 Import auto-tagger prompts can be disabled by specifying the `-q` option.
 You can interrupt and continue or repeat the command to synchronize likes from your Youtube account(s) into your beets library incrementally.